cofinalsubnets/lisa/readme.md

 # lips
 trivial lisp

 ## qualities
 - strict lexically scoped lisp-1 with short function words and no superfluous parentheses
-- lists and definitions (except at toplevel) are immutable
+- self-hosting threaded code compiler targets a vm/runtime written in somewhat portable C (64-bit only, etc.)
 - some kind of weak static type concept
-- self-hosting threaded code compiler targets a vm/runtime written in somewhat portable C (64-bit only, etc.)

 ## build / install
 are you on linux? `make` should work. otherwise consult the makefile for the C compiler invocation. `make install` puts the binary and prelude under `~/.local` by default.

 ## special forms
 with scheme equivalents. degenerate (nullary/unary) cases are usually nil or identity, but `\`is an exception

 ### `,` begin
 - `(, a b c) = (begin a b c)`

 like scheme.

 ### <code>\`</code> quote
 - <code>(\` x) = (quote x)</code>

 like scheme. `'x` also works.

 ### `?` cond
 - `(? a b) = (cond (a b) (#t '()))` even case : default value is nil
 - `(? a b c) = (cond (a b) (#t c))` odd case : default branch is given

 etc. `()` is the only false value & it's self-quoting.

 ### `:` define / let
 - `(: a0 b0 ... an bn) = (begin (define a b) ... (define an bn) an)` even arguments : define variables in the current scope
 - `(: a0 b0 ... an bn c) = (letrec ((a0 b0) ... (an bn)) c)` odd arguments : define variables and evaluate an expression in an inner scope
 - `(: (a b c) (b c)) = (begin (define (a b c) (b c)) a)` function symbols : scheme-like syntactic sugar for defining functions

 ### `\` lambda
 - `(\) = (lambda () '())` nullary case is an empty function
 - `(\ a) = (lambda () a)` unary case is a constant function